-- Soffritto: in addition to the garlic, you can add a little onion to the sauté or replace the garlic, if it’s not to your liking, with the onion.
+In addition to the garlic, you can add a little onion to the sauté or replace the garlic, if it’s not to your liking, with the onion.

-- Tomatoes: the marinara sauce can be made with fresh tomatoes – as in this recipe – or with canned peeled tomatoes.
+The marinara sauce can be made with fresh tomatoes – as in this recipe – or with canned peeled tomatoes.
 The consistency of the tomato can vary according to the taste: if you don’t like tomatos in pieces you can use a food mill and make it more like a puree.

-- Aromatic herbs: in addition to oregano, you can add chopped basil or parsley (you can also choose just one of these herbs or add all three together, to your taste).
+In addition to oregano, you can add chopped basil or parsley (you can also choose just one of these herbs or add all three together, to your taste).

-- Capers and olives: in many marinara sauce recipes you will find the addition of capers and/or olives that give this dish a particular taste of Mediterranean flavors.
+In many marinara sauce recipes you will find the addition of capers and/or olives that give this dish a particular taste of Mediterranean flavors.

-- Shellfish and seafood: if you add shrimp, mussels or clams to this sauce, you will get an excellent fish sauce to season your pasta.
+If you add shrimp, mussels or clams to this sauce, you will get an excellent fish sauce to season your pasta.

-- Pizza & C .: you can use this sauce, as well as to flavor the pasta, also to season the pizza (pizza alla marinara), on bread bruschetta, you can even add homemade meatballs or match it with fried fish.
+You can use this sauce, as well as to flavor the pasta, also to season the pizza (pizza alla marinara), on bread bruschetta, you can even add homemade meatballs or match it with fried fish.